ykim18mica/mica-gd220/lectures/w1-html-basics.md

   <title>Welcome to My Website</title>
 </head>
 ```
 Between the `<head></head>`, we could put a lot of information about the page.
-This part is not part of your webpage content.
+This part is not displayed on the page.
+Rather, it contains meta data.

 ### Body
 ```html